 Gordon helps families in crisis find hope and help for their loved ones in need.
-As a Turnbridge graduate and a board certified addiction counselor, Gordon’s intimate understanding of Turnbridge’s powerful ability to help young men and young women overcome addiction and mental health disorders is informed by both personal and professional experience.
-This unique perspective allows Gordon to relate deeply to these issues, and to explain at a foundational level the many aspects of Turnbridge’s Preparative Care Program.
+As a board certified addiction counselor, Gordon’s intimate understanding of Turnbridge’s powerful ability to help young men and young women overcome addiction and mental health disorders is informed by both personal and professional experience.
+This perspective allows Gordon to relate deeply to these issues, and to explain at a foundational level the many aspects of Turnbridge’s Preparative Care Program.

-After graduating from the Turnbridge Men's Program, Gordon realized a newfound desire to help others overcome addiction and disorder.
-He completed a substance abuse counseling certification program and returned to Turnbridge as a staff-member where he excelled in a variety of direct-care roles.
-In July of 2013, Turnbridge asked Gordon to apply his knowledge, personal experience, and insight to the work of Admissions, where he has the privilege of being among the first points of touch between families seeking help, and Turnbridge’s ability to give hope.
+After receiving his undergraduate degree from Southern Connecticut State University, Gordon realized a newfound desire to help others overcome addiction and mental health disorders.
+He completed a specialized counseling certification program and joined Turnbridge where he excelled in a variety of direct-care roles.
+In July of 2013, Turnbridge asked Gordon to apply his knowledge and insight to the work of Admissions, where he has the privilege of being among the first points of touch between families seeking help, and Turnbridge’s ability to give hope.

 We know that addiction is a disease which affects the entire family.
 As the Family Liaison for Turnbridge families, Lauren offers support, caring guidance and education to parents and families as they negotiate the pathway to their own recovery.
 She believes that parents having their own recovery program is not only essential to their own health and well-being, but in turn aids in their sons’ or daughters' recovery.